✦ Scandinavian-inspired design, curated for modern living

 It Can Reduce Damp-Room Triggers

 In basements, bathrooms, laundry rooms, and poorly ventilated spaces, a dehumidifier can lower excess moisture.
-The American Academy of Allergy, Asthma & Immunology notes that dust mites grow best where there is moisture and recommends monitoring indoor humidity with a hygrometer.
+The American Academy of Allergy, Asthma & Immunology notes that dust mites grow best where there is moisture, recommends keeping home humidity around 40% to 50%, and suggests monitoring it with a hygrometer.

 If dampness is triggering musty smells, visible mold, or allergy symptoms, a dehumidifier can make the room more comfortable.
 The benefit is not that it “moisturizes” your skin.
 The benefit is that it reduces moisture-related irritants.